aleshaleksey/fansys23/races.md

   - A template may grant only 1 damage resistance or immunity per template level.
 - Immunity to a single B or C Class condition.
   - A template may grant only 2 condition resistances or immunities per template level.
-- A 5ft dig speed or a 60ft (average) fly speed.
+- A 5ft dig speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.
-- Improve fly speed by a level (average -> good, good -> perfect).
+- Improve fly speed rating from "average" -> "good".
 - Improve dig speed by 5ft.
 - A passive or active (B class) ability with no prerequisites.
 - Gain one of the following senses: "Tremor Sense", "Blindsight".